10deepaktripathi/Telecom-Users-Churning-Detection/README.md

 • Used to embedded technique to get important features.
 I used Gradient boosting to get the important features

-Please go through the notebook which is prity self explainaory.
+Please go through the notebook which is self explainaory.